 Part of Rainer’s research work in biophotonics has focused on this problem.
 It involves the production of a pure white light beam in which all wavelengths have the same amplitude.
 This beam is passed through a thin layer of the patient’s blood as it travels through the heart-lung machine.
 The transmitted light is analysed using a spectrometer, and from this, an accurate measure of the blood temperature can be made.

 Recent trials of this proposed non-invasive method have been encouraging, but further development is needed.

 Eggshell crack detection

-The estimated production of hens’ eggs in New Zealand is in the region of 970 million eggs, and of these, it has been estimated that about 4% have been cracked prior to processing.
+The estimated production of hens’ eggs in New Zealand is in the region of 970 million eggs per year.
+Of these, it has been estimated that about 4% (about 40 million!) have been cracked prior to processing.
 Egg quality prior to sorting and packing is controlled using a process called candling.
 This is a relatively slow process in which the eggs are illuminated with a bright light and visually inspected.